Before diving in

 - Click on Apply to enclosing items (you might have to click on the lock to change the permissions).

-- Once done, open the Arturia Software Center once again, and try activating your license.
+- Once done, open the Arturia Software Center once again.